learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.9.
-What are the properties of Intl object?
+## Q. What are the properties of Intl object?

 The `Intl` object is the namespace for the ECMAScript Internationalization API that provides language number formatting, string comparison, and date/time formatting.